Discrete-Math-Intro-Course/discrete-math-intro-course-classroom-2025-boolean-template/README.md

 The preferable way to submit the assignment is via GitHub classroom, [invite link](https://classroom.github.com/a/AlaSr1mN), see also [course webpage](https://homepage.mi-ras.ru/~sk/lehre/dm_hse/) for details.
 After submitting, you shall see the results of automated testing, which will be used for grading.
-As a fallback, it is also possible to submit via email to <sk@mi-ras.ru>.
+As a fallback, it is also possible to submit via email to <slkuznetsov@hse.ru>.
 The same address may be used for asking questions.

 The deadline is **strict**.
 If you know you will not be able